Brazilian Armed Forces: Service obligation and manpower

-18–45 years of age for compulsory military service; conscript service obligation – 10 to 12 months; 17–45 years of age for voluntary service.
+There is compulsory military service for those aged 18–45; conscript service obligation – 10 to 12 months; voluntary service is allowed from age 17–45.
 An increasing percentage of the ranks are "long-service" volunteer professionals; women were allowed to serve in the armed forces beginning in the early 1980s when the Brazilian Army became the first army in South America to accept women into career ranks; women serve in Navy and Air Force only in Women's Reserve Corps.

 Mission and challenges

-South America is a relatively peaceful continent in which wars are a rare event; as a result, Brazil hasn't had its territory invaded since year 1865 during the Paraguayan War.
-Additionally, Brazil has no contested territorial disputes with any of its neighbours and neither does it have rivalries, like Chile and Bolivia have with each other.
+South America is a relatively peaceful continent in which wars are a rare event; as a result, Brazil has not had its territory invaded since 1865 during the Paraguayan War.
+Additionally, Brazil lacks contested territorial disputes with any of its neighbours and neither does it have rivalries, like Chile and Bolivia have with each other.
 However, Brazil is the only country besides China and Russia that has land borders with 10 or more nations.
 Moreover, Brazil has 16,880 km of land borders and 7367 km of coastline to be patrolled and defended.
 Overall, the Armed Forces have to defend 8.5 million km2 (around 3.2 million sq. mi.) of land and patrol 4.4 million km2 (around 1.7 million sq. mi.) of territorial waters – or Blue Amazon, as the Brazilian Navy calls them.
 To achieve this mission, significant manpower and funding is required.